-

 NitrOS-9:

-NitrOS-9 is a "a real-time,
+a "a real-time, process-based, multitasking,

-process-based, multitasking, multi-user, Unix-like operating system for Tandy CoCo, Dragon, and several
+Tandy CoCo, Dragon, and several other Motorola

-2017).
-NitrOS-9 is based on Microware OS-9.
+on Microware OS-9.

 -